Appeals court: Trump can’t use Pentagon cash for border wall

 Trump declared a national emergency after losing a fight with the Democratic-led House that led to the 35-day shutdown.
 Congress agreed to spend nearly $1.4 billion on barriers in Texas' Rio Grande Valley, the busiest corridor for illegal crossings, which was well below the $5.7 billion the president requested.

-Trump grudgingly accepted the money but declared the emergency to siphon money from other government accounts, finding up to $8.1 billion for wall construction.
+Trump grudgingly accepted the money but declared the emergency to siphon cash from other government accounts, finding up to $8.1 billion for wall construction.
 The money includes $3.6 billion from military construction funds, $2.5 billion from Defense Department counterdrug activities and $600 million from the Treasury Department's asset forfeiture fund.

 Acting Defense Secretary Mark Esper has yet to approve transferring the military construction funds.
 The Treasury Department funds have so far survived legal challenges.

 The president's adversaries say the emergency declaration was an illegal attempt to ignore Congress.
-The ACLU sued on behalf of the Sierra Club and the Southern Border Communities Coalition.

 The administration said the U.S. needed emergency protection to fight drug smuggling.
 Its arguments did not mention illegal immigration or unprecedented numbers of Central American families seeking asylum at the U.S. border, which have dominated public attention in recent months.